-The objectives of the Surveillance Program are to reduce the environmental, social and economic impacts associated with invasive biosecurity matter - invasive plants that are prohibited or restricted matter such as rats tail grasses Sporobolus sp and groundsel bush Baccharis halimifolia in the Sunshine Coast Local Government Area.
+The objectives of the Surveillance Program are to further reduce the environmental, social, economic and amenity impacts associated with invasive biosecurity matter - invasive plants that are prohibited or restricted matter such as rats tail grasses Sporobolus sp and groundsel bush Baccharis halimifolia on private properties in the Sunshine Coast Local Government Area.
 Surveillance, education and control is undertaken in partnership with private and public landholders or land managers.